 Real estate investments are an excellent way to create an income-generating source, a popular mainstay in financial portfolios.
 As a result, many Canadians are considering buying homes, commercial buildings, and residential rental properties to diversify their investments.
-With low-interest rates and demand outstripping supply, the Canadian real estate market has been a steadily growing sector with attractive returns.
-Moreover, Canadian property investments can be lucrative once you are adequately informed about real estate tax laws.
+With low-interest rates and demand outstripping supply, the Canadian real estate market has steadily grown with attractive returns.
+Moreover, Canadian property investments can be lucrative once informed about real estate tax laws.

 First, the Benefits

 A sure-shot way to profit from real estate investing is to buy a tenanted property, rent it out, and earn a steady monthly income.

 Quite a few expenses can be legally deducted from the rental income, which means you pay less tax.
 For example, you can deduct mortgage interest, property taxes, insurance, maintenance, and upgrades.
 Moreover, if the expenses are more than the income, you may offset the losses from your other sources of income, if any.
 Last, real estate usually appreciates and accumulates equity over time.
 Historically, there has been a growth in property value in the long run.